nsthorat/nsthorat.github.io/docs/blog/lessons-of-a-first-time-founder.md

-# lessons of a first time founder
+# Lessons of a first time founder

 > _Disclaimer: I wrote this for myself.
 Smarter people will probably tell you different things.
 Keep that in mind.
 Take these lessons, and apply them to your journey (or don’t) _🙂